fog/fog/lib/fog/rackspace/docs/storage.md

   		:connection_options  => {}                          # Optional
 	})

-To learn more about obtaining cloud credentials visit the [Getting Started with Fog and the Rackspace Open Cloud](getting_started.md) document.
+To learn more about obtaining cloud credentials refer to the [Getting Started with Fog and the Rackspace Open Cloud](getting_started.md) document.

 By default `Fog::Storage` will authenticate against the US authentication endpoint and connect to the DFW region.
 You can specify alternative authentication endpoints using the key `:rackspace_auth_url`.
-Please refer to [Alternate Authentication Endpoints](http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/Endpoints-d1e180.html) for a list of alernative Rackspace authentication endpoints.
+Please refer to [Alternate Authentication Endpoints](http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/Endpoints-d1e180.html) for a list of alternative Rackspace authentication endpoints.

 Alternative regions are specified using the key `:rackspace_region `.
-A list of regions available for Cloud Files™ can be found by executing the following:
+A list of regions available for Cloud Files can be found by executing the following:

 	identity_service = Fog::Identity({
   		:provider            => 'Rackspace',                # Rackspace Fog provider